bradhilton/SwiftKVC/README.md

   print(error)
 }
 ```
-`SwiftKV`C brings the power of Cocoa style key-value coding to Swift.
+`SwiftKVC` brings the power of Cocoa style key-value coding to Swift.

 ## Installation